-There are few ways an external script can be executed:
+There are a few ways an external script can be executed:

-- The async="async" attribute indicates, that the scripts is executed asynchronously, simultaneously with the loading of the page.
+- The async="async" attribute indicates, that the scripts are executed asynchronously, simultaneously with the loading of the page.

 - When there is no async and defer="defer", the script is executed after the loading of the page.

 - If there is no async and defer, the script is executed before the loading of the page.

 Differences Between HTML 4.01 and HTML5

 HTML 4 requires the type attribute, whereas it is optional in HTML5.
 In HTML5, the async attribute is a new one.
 HTML5 does not support the HTML 4.01 xml:space attribute.

 In XHTML, the content inside scripts is declared as #PCDATA (instead of CDATA).
 In such cases, the entities will be parsed.

 In XHTML, all special characters must be encoded, or all the content must be wrapped inside a CDATA section.